soyjubilado/AdventOfCode/2023/README.md

     I wanted some way to abbreviate the output for my unit tests.

     This problem took me about 3 days to solve both parts.

+### Day 14

+  - This problem was relatively straightforward, since I re-used the grid representation from previous problems.

+    My first implementation of TiltNorth() was very slow because I iterated through the whole map, and if I found a round rock I tried to move it one space.
+If there was any movement after iterating through all the spots, then I repeated.
+Part 1 took about 5 seconds in this implementation.

+    For Part 2 I knew I needed to be a little more efficient, so I rewrote the function to do one column at a time, and slid all the rocks that could be moved.
+That algorithm was *O*(width of grid).

+    Additionally for Part 2, I was happy with my DRY implementation of the TiltRocks() function which was called by TiltNorth(), TiltWest(), etc.

+    It was tempting to just solve Part 2 by figuring out the cycle manually, but coding a generic solution didn't take too long.